iovisor/bcc/libbpf-tools/README.md

 directory. `make clean` will clean up all the build artifacts, including generated binaries.

-Given libbpf package might not be available across wide variety of distributions, all libbpf-based tools are linked statically against version of libbpf that BCC links against (from submodule under src/cc/libbpf).
+Given that the libbpf package might not be available across wide variety of distributions, all libbpf-based tools are linked statically against a version of libbpf that BCC links against (from submodule under src/cc/libbpf).
 This results in binaries with minimal amount of dependencies (libc, libelf, and libz are linked dynamically, though, given their widespread availability).
+If your build fails because the libbpf submodule is outdated, try running `git submodule update --init --recursive`.

 Tools are expected to follow a simple naming convention:
   - <tool>.c contains userspace C code of a tool.